dmijatovic/py-concepts/composition/README.md

 ## Examples

-Calculating percentage is result of 2 functions: dividing and then mutliplying outcode by 100.
+Calculating percentage is result of 2 functions: dividing and then mutliplying it by 100.